Security Features of HiveMQ

 You can configure HiveMQ with multiple listeners so HiveMQ can handle secure and insecure connections simultaneously.
 For more information, see HiveMQ MQTT Listeners.

-For usage scenarios where sensitive information is published via MQTT, we strongly recommend that you enable TLS.
-When TLS is configured correctly, it is very difficult for an attacker to break the encryption and read the packets on the wire.
-Since TLS is a proven technology and the whole transport is encrypted, TLS can be a better choice than hand-rolled payload encryption when security is more important for your scenario than package overhead.
+For deployments where MQTT messages contain sensitive information, we strongly recommend that you enable TLS.
+When configured correctly, TLS makes it extremely difficult for attackers to break the encryption and read packets on the wire.
+TLS encrypts the complete transport layer, which makes TLS a better choice than custom payload encryption when security is the priority.

-As in most cases, added security comes with some disadvantages.
-The most important disadvantage of using SSL/TLS is the potential for a significant increase in CPU and communication overhead.
-The SSL handshake that takes place when a connection is established adds additional overhead in terms of bandwidth and computation resources.
-While the added CPU usage is typically negligible on the broker, it can be a problem for very constrained devices that are not designed for computation-intensive tasks.
-If your deployment relies on unreliable connections that frequently drop, increased overhead is an important consideration.
+TLS adds CPU and communication overhead.
+The TLS handshake adds bandwidth and computation overhead when a connection is established.
+The additional CPU usage is typically negligible on the broker, but can affect constrained devices that are not designed for computation-intensive tasks.
+If your deployment uses unreliable connections that frequently drop, consider the increased overhead.
 For more information, see TLS/SSL - MQTT Security Fundamentals.

 Encryption at Transport Layer vs Encryption at Application Layer

-Encryption at the transport layer has the advantage that the whole connection is encrypted, including all MQTT messages sent from the client to the server and from the server to the client.
-This ensures that only the client that is connected to HiveMQ can read any message of the communication.
-Since the payload of the MQTT message remains unencrypted (raw bytes in this case), full interoperability with other MQTT clients (even if they do not use TLS) is ensured.
-All MQTT messages (not only the PUBLISH message) are secured with this technique.
+Transport layer encryption encrypts the complete connection, including all MQTT messages sent between the client and the server.
+This ensures that only the connected client can read any message in the communication.
+Since the payload of the MQTT message remains as raw bytes, full interoperability with other MQTT clients is ensured (including clients that do not use TLS.)
+All MQTT messages are secured with this method, not only PUBLISH messages.

-Java key stores and Java trust stores are containers that contain information needed for SSL such as X.509 certificates and keys.
-Typically, each trust store and key store is persisted in one single file and protected with a master password.
+Java key stores and Java trust stores are containers for SSL information such as X.509 certificates and keys.
+Each store is typically persisted in a single file and protected with a master password.

 It is possible to use the same file for the key store and trust store.
 However, to ensure the security of the private key, we strongly recommend that you use separate files.